marijnh/Eloquent-JavaScript/04_data.md

 {{index "== operator", [comparison, "of objects"], "deep comparison"}}

-When you compare objects with JavaScript's `==` operator, it will produce `true` only if both objects are precisely the same value.
+When you compare objects with JavaScript's `==` operator, it compares by identity: It will produce `true` only if both objects are precisely the same value.
 Comparing different objects will return `false`, even if they have identical properties.
 There is no "deep" comparison operation built into JavaScript, which compares objects by contents, but it is possible to write it yourself (which is one of the [exercises](data#exercise_deep_compare) at the end of this chapter).

 ## The lycanthrope's log